Explanation of Course Numbers

 - The 6000s are open to advanced undergraduate students with approval of the instructor and the dean or advising office

 EXNS 1103.
 Professional Foundations in Exercise Science.
 1 Credit.

 Introduction to the science and practice of exercise and human movement as they relate to public health; sub-disciplines of exercise science, research related to the field, and professional and career development.
 Credit cannot be earned for this course and EXNS 1109.

-Overview of nutrition science and current challenges in the field.
-Sub-disciplines of nutrition science and the ways in which they work together to answer important research questions concerning human health.
+Overview of nutrition and current challenges in the field.
+Sub-disciplines of nutrition and the ways in which they work together to answer important research questions concerning human health.
 Credit cannot be earned for this course and EXNS 1103.